THE MADELEY CENTRE IS A ‘LOW CARBON’ BUILDING

 8. ‘GLULAM’ BEAMS

-Glued, laminated timber beams support the new Hall ceiling, manufactured from smaller pieces of timber from managed forests to produce a strong beam, which takes one sixth of the energy needed to produce a similar steel beam.
+Glued, laminated timber beams support the new Hall ceiling, manufactured from smaller pieces of timber from managed forests to produce a strong beam.
+They took one sixth of the energy needed to produce a similar steel beam.

 9. LOW ENERGY LIGHTS